This page is for information which applies to all our folk club nights (we usually refer to them just as our club nights…..)

 Food is available (yummy food!) so please – obviously – do not bring your own food.

-Sorry, but you will not be able to eat your food in the main room during the live music, because of the potential disturbance to our artists and audience.
+Sorry, but you will not be able to eat your food in the ballroom.
 You are very welcome to come in when the door opens at 7pm, save a seat and then eat in another part of the pub.
 If you do not want to do that, then please make sure that you arrive in sufficient time to order and eat your meal before the door opens.

 You can also phone The Ivy House in advance to reserve a table to eat in one of the other rooms.

 There is a bar in the ballroom where the club nights are held.
-There are also two other bars in the pub, but if you use these you will need to show your handstamp at the door when you come back in to the ballroom.
+There are also two other bars in the pub, but if you use these you will need to show your handstamp at the door when you come back into the ballroom.
+Please note that to access the bar in the refectory, you will need to go via the front bar, round the side of the pub and through the garden door, as the doors between the ballroom and the refectory will be closed (see above).

 Please do buy drinks – they don’t have to be alcoholic!
 As with all similar events, our continued presence at The Ivy House is dependent on people buying drinks (and food).